-Admission Requirements: TESOL (K-12) Master of Science Programs
+Admission Requirements: TESOL (PK-12) Master of Science Programs

-- 1. A baccalaureate degree from an accredited college or university, which includes a concentration or major in one of the liberal arts and sciences and no fewer than six semester hours in each of the following academic areas: English, mathematics, science and social studies.
-In addition, certification candidates must have 12 hours in a language other than English.
+- A baccalaureate degree from an accredited college or university, which includes a concentration or major in one of the liberal arts and sciences and no fewer than six semester hours in each of the following academic areas: English, mathematics, science and social studies.
+In addition, certification candidates must have 12 hours in a language other than English upon graduation.
 Undergraduate scholastic achievement must be such as to give reasonable assurance of success in work for an advanced degree.
 Normally, this will be a "B," both in the general average and in the major field. - 2.
-New York State initial teacher certification or eligibility for teaching certification.
+Candidates must submit satisfactory scores on one of the standardized admission exams: GRE Analytical Writing or MAT - New York State initial teacher certification or eligibility for teaching certification.
 Entry into the TESOL program is open to those students who hold initial certification in early childhood, elementary or childhood, middle childhood, secondary or adolescent education, literacy or special education.

-Students who do not hold initial certification should apply to the dual Childhood Education and TESOL Program. - 3.
-International students are not required to hold initial certification.
-However, international students who are interested in possibly qualifying to apply for NY State teaching certification should consider the 48-credit career change program option. - 4.
+Students who do not hold initial certification should apply to the dual Childhood Education and TESOL Program.

+- 4. International students are not required to hold initial certification.
+However, international students who are interested in possibly qualifying to apply for NY State teaching certification should consider the 48-credit career change program option. - 5.
 Proficiency in English.
 Students who have foreign academic credentials must demonstrate proficiency in English at the start of the program by passing oral language and written reading and writing proficiency tests in English administered by the University's ESL Department.
 Students who do not demonstrate adequate English language proficiency will be required to take ESL course work to bring their English language proficiency up to the required level, as recommended by the ESL Director.
-Such coursework will be used to meet a program prerequisite and will not count towards meeting the credits required for the TESOL degree. - 5.
+Such coursework will be used to meet a program prerequisite and will not count towards meeting the credits required for the TESOL degree. - 6.
 Although not a prerequisite, all TESOL students must have 12 credits of a language other than English before applying for state certification.
 TESOL students must take the CST in TESOL for certification.
-International students are exempt from these language requirements. - A comprehensive exam must be taken during the last semester of coursework.
+Bilingual Extension students must take the Bilingual Education Assessment (BEA).
+International students are exempt from these language requirements. - 7.
+A comprehensive exam must be taken during the last semester of Master's Degree Program coursework.
 This requirement does not apply to to the advanced Certificate in TESOL or the Bilingual Extension.